Better Backups With Tar

 #

-# This script was originally based on above script shown on
+# This script was originally based on the script shown on website

 # <http://www.faqs.org/docs/securing/chap29sec306.html> and was